3-d graph

 [nods and agreement]

-π”˜π”±π”’:: But like she was saying, comp-sci math is sort of a grab-bag of higher math, it’s bits and pieces of what you’d be learning as a math major after all the calculus and differential equations and linear algebra.
+π”˜π”±π”’:: But like she was saying, comp-sci math is sort of a grab-bag of higher math topics.
+She said it’s bits and pieces of what you’d be learning as a math major after all the calculus and differential equations and linear algebra.

 [murmurs of agreement]

-π”˜π”΄π”’: Like the examples she gave, you need set theory to properly define relations and functions.
+π”˜π”΄π”’: Like she was showing us, you need to understand the underlying set theory to properly define relations and functions.

 [more agreement murmurs]